 Last Updated on

-Samsung’s current flagship model, the Galaxy S22 does have an AMOLED display.
-A Dynamic AMOLED 2X to be exact.
-The smartphone features beautiful realistic colors, excellent image quality, and a bright display.
+Similar to Samsung’s previous flagship model, the S22, the new Galaxy S23 does have an AMOLED display.
+A Dynamic AMOLED 2X Infinity-O Display to be exact.
+The smartphone features beautiful realistic colors, excellent image quality, and a bright adaptive display.

 What is Samsung AMOLED?